I. I Hate Myself Therefore I Eat

 I have tried to relearn eating all my life.
 Here is a familiar list:

 Weigh-in programs were too punitive.
-They felt nice the days I weighed less, silly and loathsome the days I weighed more.
+They felt nice on the days I weighed less, silly and loathsome the days I weighed more.
 They didn’t teach me how to feed myself.

 12 steps helped for a while, but I couldn’t keep up with the restrictions forever.
 Life in a straight jacket isn’t living.
 In 12-step programs, you’re either on the bus or you’re off.
 And they didn’t teach me how to feed myself.